joyfulcraftsmen/JC.Tools/why-use-jc-unit.md

-# Why to use JC.Unit
+# Why use JC.Unit

 ## Why should I test data?

 The answer is simple: **You will significantly INCREASE TRUST into your data.**

 Do you have data?
 Do you trust them?
 Cover them with automated tests, and you will.
 You will *know* your data are OK, not just *expect* they are.
 This tool is primarily just about that.
+Define tests with almost no effort and be sure you can trust your data.

 ## What is JC.Unit?

-**JC.Unit is a framework for testing data.** It helps you back your data with hundreds or tousands of automated tests in almost no time.
+**JC.Unit is a framework for testing data.** It helps you back your data with hundreds or tousands of automated tests in no time.

 Whenever you have a need for testing data, JC.Unit is your friend.
 It is handy for testing e.g.,: